Dan Osborne

-Daniel James Osborne (born 27 June 1991) is an English television personality, known for being a former cast member on the ITVBe reality series The Only Way Is Essex.
+Daniel Osborne (born 27 June 1991) is an English television personality, known for being a former cast member on the ITVBe reality series The Only Way Is Essex.
 In 2018, he was a housemate on Celebrity Big Brother, reaching the final and finishing in third place.

 Personal life

 Osborne is married to actress Jacqueline Jossa, with whom he has two daughters.
 He also has a son from an earlier relationship.
+In March 2025, it was reported that they had split.
+Despite tabloid reports, in June 2025, they celebrated their eighth wedding anniversary, confirming they had not separated.